England-North Yorkshire Flag

 Follow the road up then turn left onto the wider road towards Grassington.

-You'll pass on the left the National Park Centre car park that could serve Leeds-Bradford airport.
+You'll pass on the left the National Park Centre car park, which could serve Leeds-Bradford airport.
 It's mostly overflow and if you're here for any amount of time, that'll be £5 to get bogged down in a field, then?

 You can walk around Grassington in 10 minutes if pricey, northern knick-knacks aren't your thing but the five pubs and a tiny tandoori might just warrant a night or two here.